 My favourite parable is: A journey of a thousand steps begins with the first step.
-Okay, this is not the first step of this particular journey - that was taken a long time ago - but it has led to here.
+Okay, this is not the first step of this particular journey - that was taken a long time ago - but it has led to here and the journey continues.

 I am now working full time on my music and this new web site is a kind of manifesto of that change in perspective.
 It is an upgrade to a more up to date format of my old music subdomain, which was basically just a hobby, that includes that stuff for historical reference, but has the now core purpose of presenting my new musical life.
 My current music project is called Turbulator, which is hence the title of the new section, which is only just getting started.